Current Job Openings

 Qualifications and Requirements:

 1. Bachelor's degree in social work, psychology, or a related field.
+Master's degree is preferred.

-3. Fluency in English (written and spoken) is a mandatory requirement.
+3. Fluency in English (written and spoken) is a mandatory requirement

 Professional StandardsThe SDF workers must adhere to the values and principles outlined in SDF Way - Standards for Professional Conduct.
 These are Integrity, Service, Accountability, and Equity.
 In accordance with these values, the SDF operates and enforces policies on Beneficiary Protection from Exploitation and Abuse, Child Safeguarding, Anti Workplace Harassment, Fiscal Integrity Anti-Retaliation, and Combating Trafficking in Persons.